ibrahimcinaroglu/Malaga-Streetview-Challenge/README.md

 ![pipeline](https://github.com/ibrahimcinaroglu/Malaga-Streetview-Challenge/blob/0ae489a642c10613e0a44a7dc84c827eb5aa0232/Streetview_Downtown_Samples.png?raw=true)

 Malaga-Streetview-Challenge Dataset contains a reduced subset of publicly available Malaga Downtown Dataset as the database images.
-These were collected on nearly 8 km. urban route visualized in Fig. 3.
+These were collected on nearly 8 km. urban route visualized in figure below.
 To be able to include viewpoint variety and long term changes, we manually collected query images from Google Streetview within every 10-20 meter in the same 8 km. route in different times (1st row in figure above).
 In total, Malaga Streetview Challenge has 436 query images and 1561 database images.
 Below is a table mapping the detailed statistics of the dataset.